 The technology also allows the 3D capture of faces, giving a third dimension to portraits, profile pictures or images of loved ones.
 Having a convenient way of getting 3D models of everyday objects, users will now be able to copy real-world objects by scanning a full 360 degree model of an object.
 The resulting 3D model can be used for visualisation or augmented reality applications, or even be used for 3D printing, potentially at a remote location, effectively enabling the user to replicate an object.

-While the presented technology requires nothing more than installing an app, to turn a mobile phone into a 3D scanner, wide adoption will enable to build commercial services around the technology.
-Already now 3D models can be uploaded to online 3D printing services and duplicates received by post a few days later.
+As the presented technology requires nothing more than installing an app to turn a mobile phone into a 3D scanner, wide adoption will enable to build commercial services around the technology.
+Already now 3D models can be uploaded to online 3D printing services and duplicates received by mail a few days later.
 Other approaches take 3D scans of customers and create personalized products like orthotic insoles.
-These markets were very limited until now.
-With the Astrivis technology it is possible to reach hundreds of millions of potential end users at once.
+These markets were very limited until now - with the Astrivis technology it is possible to reach hundreds of millions of potential end users at once.